 ZONING BOARD OF APPEALS

-Complete applications, $250.00 fee and a legal survey must be submitted to the Building Department by twelve noon on the Tuesday of the fourth week of each month to be on the ZBA agenda for the following month.
+Complete applications, $250.00 fee and a legal survey must be submitted to the Building Department by twelve noon on the third Monday each month to be on the ZBA agenda for the following month.
 At this meeting, you must appear in person or be represented by an agent or attorney.